tushargoyl123/Training/README.md

 **1. PCAT Assignments:**

-These assignments are designed to assess your programming competency in various areas such as problem-solving, algorithms, data structures, and more.
-Each assignment comes with a set of problems or tasks to be completed.
+These assignments are designed to assess my programming competency in various areas such as problem-solving, algorithms, data structures, and more.
+Each assignment comes with a set of problems or tasks.

 **2. Java Assignments:**